sebnitu/vrembem/docs/_packages/utility.md

 ### flex-align-[value]

 Adjust the `align-items` property of grid columns using the `flex-align-[value]` utility.
-Avaliable values are:
+Available values are:

 * `flex-align-start`
 * `flex-align-center`